Sky Tonight

 • Declination: -8° 18' 00s

-Peak Activity: This meteor shower is active from July 03 to August 15, with peak activity typically occurring around July 30, when the shower’s rate of meteors per hour is at its highest.
-However, alternative observation dates may vary based on past activity.
-Refer to the observation history table for more details.
+Peak Activity: This meteor shower is active from July 30 to August 11, with peak activity typically occurring around August 02, when the shower’s rate of meteors per hour is at its highest.

 Associated Parent Comet: The alpha-Capricornids originates from debris left by 169P/NEAT.
 The comet's debris intersects Earth's orbit, creating the meteor shower.